xregistry/spec/core/spec.md

   - This attribute MUST only be used when the `type` value is `array`.
 This specifies the `type` each item in the array MUST be.
-It MUST be one of the data types (in lower case) defined in the [Attributes and Extensions](#attributes-and-extensions
+It MUST be one of the data types (in lower case) defined in the [Attributes and Extensions](#attributes-and-extensions)
   - Type: TYPE
   - OPTIONAL
 - `attributes."STRING".ifValue
-  - This attribute can be used to conditionally include additional attribute defintions to the list based on the value of the current attribute.
+  - This attribute can be used to conditionally include additional attribute definitions to the list based on the value of the current attribute.
-    If the value of this attribute matches the `ifValue` (case sensistive) then the `parentAttributes` MUST be included in the model as siblings to this attribute.
+    If the value of this attribute matches the `ifValue` (case sensitive) then the `parentAttributes` MUST be included in the model as siblings to this attribute.
     If `enum` is not empty and `strict` is `true` then this map MUST NOT contain any value that is not specified in the `enum` array
-  - Type: Map where each value of the attribute is the key
+  - Type: Map where each value of the attribute is the key of the map
   - OPTIONAL
 TODO: rename it "siblingAttributes" ?